Cantor sets in higher dimension I: Criterion for stable intersections: Introduction

 \subsection{About the proofs}

 The general strategy of the proof of Theorem \ref{thm:A} is similar to the work of Moreira-Yoccoz \cite{MY}.
 However, to generalize their renormalization method to higher dimensions, one needs to deal with the non-conformal behavior of typical maps.
 First, we need to analyze the infinitesimal geometry of regular Cantor sets.
 Thus, a main part of the proof is devoted to the convergence of limit geometries for the sequences of contracting maps in arbitrary dimensions.
 Such convergence results crucially require a bunching condition and also the $\cC^{1+\alpha}$ regularity.
-Fine geometric control under iterated contracting maps, as studied in \cite{FNR-AiM}, addresses the behavior of balls under iterations of sequences of contracting $\cC^{1+\alpha}$ maps with a quasi-conformality condition (QC) \cite[Definition 2.2]{FNR-AiM}.
+Fine geometric control under iterated contracting maps, as studied in \cite{FNR-AiM}, addresses the behavior of balls under iterations of sequences of contracting $\cC^{1+\alpha}$ maps with a quasi-conformality condition.
 Here, we broaden this geometric control to encompass any sequence of contracting maps satisfying a bunching condition (see Definition \ref{def bunched}).
 This condition yields the bounded geometry (Theorem \ref{thm: Bounded geometry of regular Cantor sets}) and holds in various settings, including sequences of contracting maps in the vicinity of conformal contracting maps.
 This type of assumptions appears in many other contexts in dynamical systems (e.g. in stable ergodicity, regularity of holonomy maps, etc.) as well as in other areas of mathematics.
 On the other hand, as we discussed in Remark \ref{remark:bounded geomtery is true for affine Cantors}, the affine case automatically verifies the bounded geometry.
 Thus, it remains a big challenge to understand infinitesimal geometry and the intersection of Cantor sets violating the bunching condition.

-To prove Theorems \ref{thm: Main: Real example} and \ref{thm: Main: Complex example}, presenting examples of stably intersecting Cantor sets in arbitrary dimensions, we apply the covering criterion in Theorems \ref{thm:A} and \ref{thm:A-complex}, respectively.
-To verify the covering criterion in higher dimensions, we adapt and utilize the ideas and methods introduced in \cite{FNR-AiM}.
-The other ingredient of our construction is inspired by the examples of affine stably intersecting Cantor sets on the real line developed in \cite{Pourbarat2015} and \cite{Pourbarat2019} (see \S \ref{sec: cantor sets in dimension one}).
+To prove Theorems \ref{thm: Main: Real example} and \ref{thm: Main: Complex example}, presenting examples of stably intersecting Cantor sets in arbitrary dimensions, we apply the covering criterion in Theorems \ref{thm:A}, \ref{thm:A-complex}, respectively.
+In order to verify the covering criterion in higher dimensions, we require a covering result in the space of linear maps, motivated by the approach of \cite{FNR-AiM}.
+A part of the construction is inspired by the examples of affine stably intersecting Cantor sets on the real line developed in \cite{Pourbarat2015,Pourbarat2019}.